 Afterward, do a soil test to ensure the soil is ready for the sod, and if it doesn’t pass the test with the correct pH balance levels, simply amend it with the nutrients needed.

 - Second, when your soil is ready to go start breaking up any sod clods that are bigger than two inches in diameter.

-- Now is a great time to take advantage and allow your sod to flourish after planted by filling any low areas of the soil with high quality topsoil.
+- Now is a great time to take advantage and allow your sod to flourish after being planted by filling any low areas of the soil with high-quality topsoil.
 Topsoil is the uppermost layer of the earth’s surface and it’s where the plants receive water and nutrients.